A repeating fast radio burst associated with a persistent radio source: FAST Burst Sample Analysis

 \subsection{Energy distribution}

-A 1-Kelvin equivalent noise calibration signal was injected before each observation session to obtain high quality flux density and energy calibration measurement for each detected burst.
-The injected noise calibration signal was used to scale the data noise level of the baseline to the system temperature ($T_{\rm sys}$) units, the standard deviation of off-pulse brightness is nearly constant within $6\%$ for all observations.
-The variation in the off-pulsed noise level mainly comes from the zenith angle depended telescope gain.
-The Kelvin unit was then converted to Jy using the zenith angle-dependent gain curve, provided by the observatory through quasar measurements \cite{Jiang_2020}.
-For most observations, the zenith angle $<$ 20 degrees, which corresponds to a stable gain of $\sim$16 K/Jy.
-The zenith angle-dependent gains were then applied for the amount of pulsed flux above the baseline, giving the peak flux measurement of the detected bursts.
+A 1-Kelvin equivalent noise calibration signal was injected before each observation session to obtain a high quality flux density and energy calibration measurement for each detected burst.
+The injected noise calibration signal was used to scale the data into temperature units, yielding a nearly constant rms radiometer noise to within $6\%$.
+We then converted from units of Kelvin to Jy using the zenith angle-dependent gain curve, provided by the observatory through quasar measurements \cite{Jiang_2020}.
+For most observations, the zenith angle is $<$ 20 degrees, which corresponds to a stable gain of $\sim$16 K/Jy.

-Assuming it is of flat broadband spectrum, We then calculated the isotropic equivalent burst energy, $E$, following Equation (9) of ref. \cite{2018ApJ...867L..21Z}:
+Assuming bursts have spectral index of about 0, we calculated their isotropic equivalent burst energies, $E$, following Equation (9) of ref.~\cite{2018ApJ...867L..21Z}:

-where $F_{\nu}$ = $S_{\nu}\times W_{\rm eq}$ is the specific fluence in units of ${\rm erg \ cm^{-2} Hz^{-1}}$ or $\rm Jy \cdot ms$, $S_{\nu}$ is the peak flux density which has been calibrated with the noise level of the baseline, giving the flux measurement for each pulses at a central frequency of $\nu_c$ = 1.25 GHz, $W_{\rm eq}$ is the equivalent burst duration, and the luminosity distance $D_L$ = 1218 Mpc corresponds to a redshift $z$ = 0.241 for the source of \frb.

-The fluence-width distribution at 1.25 GHz for \frb~bursts can be seen in ED \ref{fig:fluence}.
-The histogram of burst energies (ED \ref{fig:enhist}) exhibits a clearly bump, which can be well fit by a log-normal function.
+where $F_{\nu}$ = $S_{\nu}\times W_{\rm eq}$ is the specific fluence in units of ${\rm erg \ cm^{-2} Hz^{-1}}$ or $\rm Jy \cdot ms$, $S_{\nu}$ is the peak flux density which has been calibrated with the noise level of the baseline, giving the flux measurement for each pulse at a central frequency of $\nu_c$ = 1.25 GHz, $W_{\rm eq}$ is the equivalent burst duration, and the luminosity distance $D_L$ = 1218 Mpc corresponds to a redshift $z$ = 0.241 for the source of \frb, using standard cosmological parameters \cite{Planck20}.
+The fluence-width distribution at 1.25 GHz for \frb~bursts can be seen in \ref{fig:fluence}.
+The histogram of burst energies (\ref{fig:enhist}) exhibits a bump that we fit with a log-normal function.